-It’s been less than two decades since the Internet got to see the first-ever live video webcast; tired of showing up to an empty pot of coffee, a couple of university scientists decided to rig a camera to monitor the flow of caffeine.
+It’s been less than two decades since the Internet got to see the first-ever live stream video webcast; they were tired of showing up to an empty pot of coffee, a couple of university scientists decided to rig a camera to monitor the flow of caffeine.
 The camera would grab 3 images per minute and a code would allow them to run the images on their internal computer.
-Though it wasn’t anything more than a coffee pot dripping its daily dose of caffeine, it was the beginning of a new era of innovation in video streaming.
+Though it wasn’t anything more than a coffee pot dripping its daily dose of caffeine, it was the beginning of a new era of innovation in video streaming; popularly known as live streaming these days.

 From fashion shows to corporate events, live video webcasting has become an easy solution for streaming real-time events across the world.
 Video streaming technology has evolved to such an extent that we can now stream an event to millions across the world in real-time.
 Factors such as increasing globalization, changes in work culture and the COVID-19 pandemic mean more and more organizations are going live and hosting virtual events to reach and connect with people.

-In this article, we’ll take a look at why you should live webcast certain events and how to make sure your webcast is a success.
+In this article, we’ll take a look at why you should live webcast certain events, the technology required to do a live stream and how to make sure your webcast is a success.

 What is a Virtual Event?